lbarras27/machine-learning-project2/README.md

 - `train2.py` is the file containing the function train (to train the network), accuracy and f1score (to test the score on the validation test).
 - `util.py` contains useful functions that help to impement the other files.
 - `run.py`is the file that allow to reproduce the same results that I had.
 More details on it on the next section.
+- `Example.ipynb` show an example how to use the different tools I implemented.

 ## Reproduce my submission.csv file